 Make non-digital parts of your service accessible

-You may also find the following guides useful:
+You might find the following resources useful:

 You can also watch a series of videos produced by WCAG about how accessible design can benefit disabled people.